kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-01-eventing-troubleshooting.md

    kubectl -n kyma-system get eventingBackend eventing-backend -o yaml
    ```

-2. Check the subscription, if it is ready.
+2. Check the Subscription, if it is ready.
 Run the command:

    ```bash
    kubectl get subscription -A
    ```
-   If the subscription is not ready, check the exact reason of the error in the status of the subscription by running the command:
+   If the Subscription is not ready, check the exact reason of the error in the status of the Subscription by running the command:

    ```bash
    kubectl -n {NAMESPACE} get subscription {NAME} -o yaml